syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * true

-When set to true, adapts the Scheduler layout to fit the screen size of the devices on which it renders.
+When set to true, adapts the Schedule layout to fit the screen size of the devices on which it renders.

 #### Example

-To make the Scheduler adaptive,
+To make the Schedule adaptive,

 {% highlight html %}